Greek military ranks: Non-commissioned officer streams

-NCO and other ranks
+NCO and other ranks insignia

 NCO ranks (excl.
-OR-9 and conscript ranks) have undergone some changes through the years, the latest being in 2004.
-In the army PNCOs are designated by having two arcs above their chevrons, whereas LTVs have no arcs.
+OR-9 and conscript ranks) have undergone some changes through the years, the latest being in 2004-2006.
+In the army, PNCOs are designated by having two arcs above their chevrons, whereas LTVs and EPOP have no arcs.
+Pre-existing Standing Orders provisions, codified by a ministerial decision only in 2004, had a singular insignia for PNCOs and LVTs, while EPOP (post 2001), had the same insignia insignia with EPY, which were topped with a straight line.
+OVA insignia were identical, minus the flaming grenade.